 Shareholders and investors

-We provide management information to shareholders and · Hold the Annual General Meeting of investors in a transparent and timely manner.
-We heed the voice shareholders of our shareholders and investors and reflect the key insights Make regular and timely disclosures gained accordingly in our business operations and IR activities. · Engage in IR activities Publish newsletters for stakeholders
+We provide management information to shareholders and investors in a transparent and timely manner.
+We heed the voice of our shareholders and investors and reflect the key insights gained accordingly in our business operations and IR activities.